-It’s tremendously difficult e.g. for a stay-at-home mom who’s trying to kick-start a VA business and hunt for credible and trustworthy sources on the web while doing VA work and struggling with her daily mommy duties all at the same time.
+It’s tremendously difficult e.g. for a stay-at-home mom who’s trying to kick-start a VA business while doing VA work.
+And struggling with her daily mommy duties all at the same time.

 Starting to see our point?

-Proper training can get you familiar with online systems, the latest tools and techniques popular in your area of expertise.
+Proper training gets you familiar with online systems, the latest tools, and techniques popular in your area of expertise.

 It can also connect you with a group of people attempting to achieve the same career goals.
-So, if you’re in a cohort of trained Virtual Assistants, there is an opportunity for a group of people to get hired.
+So, if you’re in a cohort of trained VAs, there’s an opportunity for a group of people to land a job.